lunamidori5/Midori-AI/content/howtos/setup-with-HA.md

 Currently, Home Assistant supports conversation-based agents and services.
 As of writing this, OpenAIs API is supported as a conversation agent; however, access to your homes devices and entities is possible through custom components.
 Local based services, such as LocalAI, are also available as a drop-in replacement for OpenAI services.

+## There are multiple custom integrations available:

+Please note that both of the projects are similar in term of visual interfaces, they seem to be derived from the official Home Assistant plugin: [OpenAI Conversation](https://www.home-assistant.io/integrations/openai_conversation/) (to be confirmed)

-An example custom integration to utilize Local-based services in Home-LLM.
-Home-LLM is a Home Assistant integration developed by Alex O'Connell ([acon96](https://github.com/acon96)) that allows for a completely local Large Language Model acting as a personal assistant.
-Using LocalAI as the backend is one of the supported platforms .
+- Home-LLM is a Home Assistant integration developed by Alex O'Connell ([acon96](https://github.com/acon96)) that allows for a completely local Large Language Model acting as a personal assistant.
+Using LocalAI as the backend is one of the supported platforms.
+The provided Large Language Models are specifically trained for home assistant and are therefore smaller in size.
+- Extended OpenAI Conversation uses OpenAI API’s feature of function calling to call service of Home Assistant.
+Is more generic and work with most of the Large Language Model.

+# Home-LLM

 ## Installation Instructions – LocalAI